 About Us

 South Coast Speech Pathology is an innovative, client focused practice based on the South Coast of NSW.
-We help children and their families living with communication, learning and swallowing difficulties across the Eurobodalla, Shoalhaven and Illawarra shires.
+We help children and their families living with communication, learning and swallowing difficulties across the Eurobodalla and Shoalhaven shires.
 An experienced Speech Therapist can visit you in your childcare centre, school, or home.
 Alternatively you can visit us at our Moruya or Nowra clinics.

 South Coast Speech Pathology also provides services via Telehealth to those living in rural and remote areas.
 Where appropriate these Telehealth services can be supported by outreach visits with the Speech Pathologist, or an in-person assessment at our nearest clinic location.